 We work on projects from California to New Hampshire, Montana to Florida, and everywhere in between.
-With offices now in Indianapolis, Atlanta, Dallas, and Phoenix, our team can work with clients and evaluate opportunities across North America.
+With offices in Atlanta, Dallas, Detroit, Indianapolis, and Phoenix, our team can work with clients and evaluate opportunities across North America.
 We continually assess new programs and track changes to existing programs in all 50 states to stay on top of incentive opportunities that may bring additional value to location decisions.

 for Site Selection